Project 3459X, building high-end DMM by using scrap 3458A parts

 Conclusion and summary

-Time log of efforts dedicated to this project
+Time log of efforts dedicated to this project.
+This is a general timeframe to summarize the efforts.

 Activity Time log Dates